n0limits/python-automation-framework/TEST_GENERATION_CONCEPT.md

 ## Recommendation

-**For your use case, I recommend**:
+**For this use case, I recommend**:

 1. **Build a separate tool/CLI** that:
    - Reads test cases from Azure DevOps or Excel
    - Uses Claude API to generate test code
-   - Follows your current framework patterns
+   - Follows the current framework patterns
    - Outputs tests to `tests/bvnk/generated/`

-2. **Use your current framework as the foundation**:
+2. **Use the current framework as the foundation**:
    - Provide existing tests as examples to the AI
-   - Use your helpers, fixtures, and patterns
+   - Use the helpers, fixtures, and patterns
    - Keep the same directory structure

 3. **Start with a prototype**: